 This complaints function exists primarily to ensure that if a registered agency’s complaints management system is not operating as intended and in accordance with the Housing Act and gazetted Performance Standards, tenants and prospective tenants can escalate unresolved rental housing matters to the Registrar.

 This function gives the Registrar oversight of complaints management in the community housing sector and, importantly, provides protection to tenants and prospective tenants.

 - Executive Summaries of the outcomes of each registered agency’s annual compliance assessment include high-level information about the registered agency and overarching findings.

 - Formal actions taken by the Registrar.

-- The Residential Rental Provider Report (for the 2019-20 Performance Year onwards) provides tenants and prospective tenants with accessible information on their registered agency’s performance against several key performance measures with a comparison of its performance against other registered agencies in its corresponding registration category (either as a housing association or housing provider).
+- The Performance Report (for the 2019-20 Performance Year onwards) provides tenants and prospective tenants with accessible information on their registered agency’s performance against several key performance measures with a comparison of its performance against other registered agencies in its corresponding registration category (either as a housing association or housing provider).

 National Regulatory System for Community Housing